What is the deep web – What we commonly call the Web is just the surface, Beneath that is a vast, mostly uncharted ocean called the Deep Web.

-- When you surf the Web, you really are just floating at the surface of the web.
+- When you surf the Web, you are just floating at the surface of the web.

-- Dive below and there are tens of trillions of pages – an unfathomable number – that most people have never ever seen.
+- Dive below, and there are tens of trillions of pages – an unfathomable number – that most people have never seen.

-- They include everything from boring statistics to human body parts for sale (which is illegal).
+- They include everything from boring statistics to human body parts for sale (that is why the deep web is illegal).

 - The vast majority of the Deep Web holds pages with valuable information.